t-sasaki915/ConsoleAsk/README.md

         <*> ask         "What is your email address?"           "> "
         <*> askOrElse   "Do you need our update notifications?" "> " False

-data EmailAddress = EmailAddress Text deriving Show
+newtype EmailAddress = EmailAddress Text deriving Show

 instance Askable EmailAddress where
     fromText text =